lm2546/Game-Review-Classification/Proposal.md

 ## Description

+### Variables
+There are 8 variables in the origin data.
+However, there are 4 variables will be used.
+All the variables and description of each variable are in the below table.

 | Variable Name | Description |
 |------------|---------------
 | helpful | How many other player think the review is helpful  |